-The name Durian fruit is derived from Malay-Indonesian word "duri" that means "spike".
+The name Durian fruit is derived from the Malay-Indonesian word "duri" which means "spike."
 It received this name owing to the numerous pricks.
 To get to the edible flesh, one has to cut into the hard rind with a knife.
 The taste of yellow or red edible segments evokes different reactions.
-Some praise Durian fruit for its sweet creamy savor resembling pudding, whereas others are disgusted by this flavor and compare it to rotten onions and raw sewage.
+Some praise Durian fruit for its sweet, creamy savor resembling pudding, whereas others are disgusted by this flavor and compare it to rotten onions and raw sewage.

-Greek proverb says: "A different man, a different taste", so maybe you will come up with new unique associations.
-If it was so bad, it would not be called the "king of fruits".
-Durian fruit is native to southeast Asia and ripens during the rainy season through May to August.
+The Greek proverb says: "A different man, a different taste," so maybe you will come up with new unique associations.
+If it was so bad, it would not be called the "king of fruits."
+Durian fruit is native to southeast Asia and ripens during the rainy season from May to August.
 It grows 30 cm in length and weighs up to 3 kg.